emdc19/emdcwebsite/_pages/about.md

 ---
 permalink: /
-title: "The del Castillo Research Group"
+%title: "The del Castillo Research Group"
 author_profile: true
 redirect_from:
   - /about/